 When Cold Air from the Furnace Is Normal

 Cold air is possible during normal furnace operation.
 When the furnace first starts after being off for a while, there will be cool air in the ductwork.
 Once the furnace blower starts pushing warm air into the ducts, this cooler air will be expelled into your home.
 This should only last for a minute or two before the heated air arrives.
-In some cases, it may take longer, such as when a damaged fan limiter starts the blower immediately, instead of waiting for the heat exchanger to reach the proper temperature before turning the blower on.
+Sometimes, it may take longer, such as when a damaged fan limiter starts the blower immediately instead of waiting for the heat exchanger to reach the proper temperature before turning the blower on.

 Problems that Can Cause Your Chicago Furnace to Blow Cold Air